nostalgebraist/nostalgebraist-autoresponder/README.md

 *This isn't a platform for building tumblr bots or GPT-2 bots.*.
 This repo mostly exists for people familiar with my bot who are interested in how it works.
 In principle, you could use this to run a similar bot of your own, but I don't expect that to be easy and haven't taken steps to specifically support that use case.

+### How this code implements the bot

-### Running the bot (continuous)
+#### Running the bot (continuous)

-The bot consists of the following processes, running simultaneously:
+When running and communicating with tumblr, the bot consists of the following processes, running simultaneously:

 1. tumblr API layer
     - script `tumbl.py`